Giorgi-Jalali/mirrored-leverx/README.md

 ### How to launch the app

-Browser extension - "Cross Domain - CORS"
+Browser extension - "Cross Domain - CORS" (without it there is a CORS error)

 - npm i

 It needs two terminals

 - npm run dev
-- npm run serve (for json-server)
+- npm run server (for json-server)

 ### How to test